gitnacho/NativeScript/tests/app/timer/timer.md

 description: "Examples for using timer"
 previous_url: /ApiReference/timer/HOW-TO
 ---

 # Timer module

-### How to require timer module
+## How to require timer module

-{%snippet timer-require%}
+{% snippet timer-require %}

-### Evaluates an expression after 0 milliseconds.
+## Evaluates an expression after 0 milliseconds

-{%snippet timer-set-zero%}
+{% snippet timer-set-zero %}

-### Evaluates an expression after 0 milliseconds.
+## Evaluates an expression after 0 milliseconds:

-{%snippet timer-set-zero-args%}
+{% snippet timer-set-zero-args %}

-### Evaluates an expression after a specified number of milliseconds.
+## Evaluates an expression after a specified number of milliseconds

-{%snippet timer-set-ten%}
+{% snippet timer-set-ten %}

-### Cancels the evaluation with the clearTimeout method.
+## Cancels the evaluation with the clearTimeout method

-{%snippet timer-set-fifty%}
+{% snippet timer-set-fifty %}

-### Evaluates an expression each time a specified number of milliseconds has elapsed.
+## Evaluates an expression each time a specified number of milliseconds has elapsed

-{%snippet timer-set-expression%}
+{% snippet timer-set-expression %}

-### Cancel the interval previously started using the setInterval method.
+## Cancel the interval previously started using the setInterval method

-{%snippet timer-set-interval%}
+{% snippet timer-set-interval %}